RegardsOss/RegardsOss.github.io/REGARDS-docs/reference/layout-configuration.md

 That field should contain the CSS classes - none by default - that applies to the container as strings separated by a blank space.

-*For instance valid field value would be **my-class1 my-title***
+*For instance, a valid field value could be **my-class1 my-title***

 ### 2.4.2 Styles CSS

 That field contains the styles that should apply to the container.
-Please note that **those styles are entered in React notation**, that's to say:
+Please note that **those styles are entered in JSON notation, using React fields**, that's to say:
-* The object is a JSon object and not a CSS like notation object
+* The object is a JSon object and not a CSS notation object
-* The dash symbols '-' should be removed and the next word first letter should be capitalized (React styles notation)
+* The dash symbols **-** should be removed and the next word first letter should be capitalized
-* Values like colors and number with size - like 3% or 22px -  should be placed in simple quotes symboles '.
-Note that it is not required for simple numbers
+* Values like colors and number with size - like 3% or 22px -  should be placed in quotes symbols **"**.
+Note that it is not required for single numbers

 For instance, next value would be valid: